gear-tech/syndote-game/program/README.md

     └── wasm32-unknown-unknown
         └── release
             ├── ...
-            ├── syndote.wasm      <---- this is built .wasm file
+            ├── syndote.wasm      <---- this is built .wasm file //but why syndote if every where Master program?
             ├── syndote.opt.wasm  <---- this is optimized .wasm file
             ├── syndote.meta.wasm <---- this is meta .wasm file
             ├── player.wasm       <---- this is built .wasm file